jjvanzon/Circular-Language-Spec-Plans/current/sub-projects/2020-03-content-reorganization-notes.md

     - [x] The word 'Encircle' should be in it.
     - [x] The word 'Language' at least sheds light a bit on what it actually is.
     - [x] But Encircle Language Specification Plan is just a long name.
-    - [x] But 'New Computer Language Functional Design' was too, so that is not an argument?
+    - [x] But 'New Computer Language Functional Design' was quite a long name too, so that is not an argument?
     - [x] 'Spec': Is an abbreviation.
 I generally dislike those, but I think in this case it is appropriate.
 It is adopted as a word by the community.
 - [x] I could evaluate whether those empty planning docs folders are needed.
     - [x] The 'update ... articles' sub-projects